danaikorre/dsmanufacturing.github.io/entry.md

 # Fees and Funding

-Course fees for 21/22 are £XXX, but funded places are available for people employed, unemployed or furloughed in Scotland who meet Scottish Funding Council eligibility criteria" and then link to our page on funding.
-It is currently https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/how-to-apply but this will change when our new website goes live.
+Course fees for 21/22 are £XXX, but funded places are available for people employed, unemployed or furloughed in Scotland who meet Scottish Funding Council eligibility criteria.
+Follow this [link](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/how-to-apply) for more information on funding.  <!-- It is currently https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/how-to-apply but this will change when our new website goes live. -->

 <!-- The *Scottish Funding Council (SFC) Upskilling Fund* is providing a __fixed number of fee waivers__ for participants who meet at least one of the following criteria.